andreypopp/react-async/README.md

 ### Manually injecting fetched state

-If you'd need more control over how state is injected into your markup you can pass a third argument to the `renderComponentToStringWithAsyncState` callback function which contains a snapshot of the current server state:
+If you'd need more control over how state is injected into your markup you can pass a third argument to the `renderToStringAsync` callback function which contains a snapshot of the current server state:

-    ReactAsync.renderComponentToStringWithAsyncState(
+    ReactAsync.renderToStringAsync(
-      Component(),
+      <Component />,
       function(err, markup, data) {
         ...
       })